Bridging loans and Auction finance timelines

 What tends to cause auction finance to fail

 Auction purchases have a specific and harsh consequence attached to completion failure.
-If you cannot complete by the contractual deadline, you typically lose your deposit and may face additional liability for the seller’s costs.
+If completion cannot be achieved by the contractual deadline, the deposit is typically lost and there may be additional liability for the seller’s costs.
 Understanding the common root causes of failure is part of managing it.

 Starting preparation after the hammer